lawshe/comentario/README.md

 # Comentario

 A commenting system that can include mentions to users.
 The text input will suggest users to include while typing.
-Input text is handled via redux and on change the state is updated.
-If more than 2 characters in the last word of the input then users are searched for matches.
+Input text is handled via [redux](http://redux.js.org/) and on change the state is updated.
+If 2 or more characters in the last word of the input then users are searched for matches.
 Clicking a suggested user will autocomplete the input text to include `@username`, or pressing <kbd>enter</kbd> will include the first listed user.
 Comments can be saved to state by pressing submit button or <kbd>enter</kbd> key (if no suggested users displayed, otherwise <kbd>enter</kbd> key autocompletes).
+When user lists is displayed, they desired selection can be reached via <kbd>down</kbd> and <kbd>up</kbd> keys, or by clicking the user.

+## Data Handling
+The input element is in [/app/components/partials/InputText.js](https://github.com/lawshe/comentario/blob/master/app/components/partials/InputText.js) and when changed dispatches action `UPDATE_TEXT` in [/app/reducers/inputReducers.js](https://github.com/lawshe/comentario/blob/master/app/reducers/inputReducers.js).
+The reducer will use `findUser()` in [/utils/fxns.js](https://github.com/lawshe/comentario/blob/master/utils/fxns.js) to match the last word to either user.username or user.name (when the last word is more than 1 character).
+This will return 3 users max that match.

+When a user suggestion list is displayed, a user can either press <kbd>enter</kbd> or click a user to autocomplete the comment.
+These actions are handled in [/app/components/partials/InputText.js](https://github.com/lawshe/comentario/blob/master/app/components/partials/InputText.js) and will dispatch action `INCLUDE_USER` in [/app/reducers/inputReducers.js](https://github.com/lawshe/comentario/blob/master/app/reducers/inputReducers.js).

+To save comments, press <kdb>enter</kdb> (when user list is not displayed, otherwise this key will autocomplete with selected user) or click the submit button.
+This will dispatch `SAVE_COMMENT` in [/app/reducers/inputReducers.js](https://github.com/lawshe/comentario/blob/master/app/reducers/inputReducers.js).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.